ksu-is/Public-school-safety/projectroadmap.md

 - [ ] 8.
 Test the Raspberry Pi with the python code to make sure it works.
 - [x] 9.
 Import the Modified code into Github repository.- **`Denise`**
 - [ ] 10.
 Create a powerpoint for the project.
 - [ ] 11.
-Return the code, and check for errors in the project.
+Rerun the code, and check for errors in the project.
 - [ ] 12.
 Submit the final project.